-- relationships assist staff to gather the comprehensive information needed to meet the individual needs of each child. - Staggered intake may be necessary for children who are distressed.
+Where a child shows signs of trauma over the separation, the staff will continue close consultation with parents.
+This will assist staff to gather the comprehensive information needed to meet the individual needs of each child.

 Parents will be notified if their child remains distressed.
 If a child finds the experience of attending childcare traumatic, staff may suggest taking a break.